cicsdev/cics-banking-sample-application-cbsa/etc/usage/reactUI/doc/CBSA_React_UI_User_Guide.md

 **Note**: Customers cannot be younger than 18 or older than 120.

-#### View / Update Account
+#### View / Update Customer Details

 ![View Customer](./images/ReactUIUserGuide/203-Carbon-React-View-Customer.png)

-A customer can be viewed using the CustomerId number or using the account name.
+A customer can be viewed using the CustomerId number or using the customer name.
 Once the submit button is pushed the customer table should appear assuming the customer exists.

-Using the update button should produce the update popup:
+Click the update button to produce the update popup:

 ![Update Customer](./images/ReactUIUserGuide/204-Carbon-React-Update-Customer-Popup.png)

-Using the submit button will save any edits to a customers details.
+Using the submit button will save any edits to a customer's details.

 #### Adding an account: